Antvirf/stui/README.md

 - Feat: support selection of objects without a clear ID column, such as certain `sacctmgr` data like `Event`
 - Feat: `TextView` or something similar to `sdiag`, so we can support `sacctmgr` text entities: `Configuration`, `Stats`
 - Refactor: clean up where/how commands are defined, currently has some repetition
+- Refactor: keep track of 'connection state' to scheduler: right now if a connection is lost, switching between views becomes slow due to timeout + `FetchIfStaleAndRender`, which tries to query the scheduler on every refresh

 ## Alternatives and why this project exists